Mario A. Landera, SLP.D.

 - Landera, M. (2004).
 From former client to future SLP.
 The ASHA Leader, 9, 25, 29.

-Mario A. Landera, SLP.D., CCC-SLP, BCS-S is an Instructor in the Department of Otolaryngology.
+Mario A. Landera, SLP.D., CCC-SLP, BCS-S is an Assistant Professor for UHealth Otolaryngology.
 He earned his Doctorate in Speech-Language Pathology (SLP.D.) from Nova Southeastern University.
 Dr. Landera is also a Board Certified Specialist in Swallowing and Swallowing Disorders (BCS-S).
 He holds his Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech-Language-Hearing Association.
 He is also an active member of the Florida Association of Speech-Language Pathologists and Audiologists.

 Dr. Landera has been practicing in our department since 2007.
 He specializes in the evaluation and treatment of voice and oropharyngeal swallowing disorders, as well as head and neck cancer speech and swallowing restoration.
 He is proficient in conducting videofluoroscopic swallow studies (modified barium swallow studies), fiberoptic endoscopic evaluation of swallowing, videostroboscopy, and management of voice prostheses following tracheoesophageal voice restoration after total laryngectomy.
 He has made multiple presentations on the state, national, and international level due to his recognition in his areas of specialty.
 He has also published a number of articles in peer-reviewed journals.
 In addition to his academic achievements, Dr. Landera has the special ability to relate to his patients and go the extra steps needed to help them achieve their goals.